 7. Snowmobile/Motorcycle/Jetski Delivery

-All of these things could fit in the category of “toys.”
+All of these things could fit into the category of “toys.”

 8. Appliance Repair Delivery and Pick-up

-Some people have broken appliances which need to be taken into a shop, because a technician can’t or won’t come to the house to work on it.
+Some people have broken appliances that need to be taken into a shop because a technician can’t or won’t come to the house to work on it.
 In these cases, people will be happy to pay you $10 or $20 bucks to take it there or bring it back, simply so they don’t have to.

 Transporting a large freezer in your Prius isn’t exactly fun or feasible, after all, which is where the truck-owners can come in to pick up the slack.